Lord-Of-WuTang/skye/README.md

 # Flight Delay Analyzer ✈️

-A script to analyze and predict flight delays.
+A script to analyze and predict flight delayss.

 ## Quick Start